al3xisrobles/user-space-packet-filter/README.md

 In HFT, nanoseconds matter.
 Every microsecond of delay between receiving market data and placing an order can determine profitability.
 As a result, packet filtering efficiency is critical—traders must process high-velocity financial data feeds in real-time, without waiting for the operating system’s traditional networking stack to handle incoming packets.

 ### Why Standard Packet Processing is Too Slow
-Linux processes network packets in multiple steps
+Linux processes network packets in multiple steps:
 - The NIC receives a packet and triggers an interrupt.
 - The kernel processes the packet, handling firewall rules, routing, and TCP/IP logic.
 - The kernel passes the packet to user-space via system calls (`recv()` or `read()`).